Updated: July 19, 2022

 You could have an incredible marketing strategy in place, but without a product or service that caters to all of your customers simultaneously and in multiple ways, your business will suffer.
 Communication and inclusion are important aspects of customer stickiness; you have to continuously adapt to new market conditions and customer demands.

-Below are some clear-cut ways customer stickiness helps your business:
+Below are a couple clear-cut ways customer stickiness helps your business:

 You get more business through referrals